GasPROt/reportcybersec/report.md

 ![petitpotam](images/petitpotam.png)

-Historically, PetitPotam worked from an unauthenticated perspective, but this has been patched as in our demo environment, so both the coercion techniques presented need valid credentials to trigger an authentication over HTTP to the attacker machine what will finally relay to LDAP.
-Given this limitation, if we already have suitable credentials, we could just use another tool to directly connect to LDAP and dump data, like for example “ldapdomaindump”.

 ### Attack 2B mitm6
-The IPv6 takeover is more interesting, as we do not require any credentials for that type of attack.
+The IPv6 takeover is more interesting, as we do not require any credentials for this type of attack.
 However, this attack can only be successfully performed if the organization we are targetting has IPv6 enabled, but not in use, which is quite common since in modern Windows operating systems, IPv6 is enabled by default and typically not used.
 This means that computers periodically poll for an IPv6 lease and, if found, they will immediately start to use it since IPv6 has precedence over IPv4.

 Let's start mitm6 on our attacker computer: